6 Tasks for Efficient Google Workspace Admin

 Takeaways

-Google G Suite is a powerful, agile, and robust platform for businesses today who are looking to scale into the cloud.
+Google Workspace is a powerful, agile, and robust platform for businesses today who are looking to scale into the cloud.
 Google Workspace administrators have a number of built-in tools that provide basic data leak and Google Workspace security functionality.
-There are a number of top Google Workspace administrative tasks that Google Workspace administrators will find themselves performing in day-to-day G Suite operations.
+There are a number of top Google Workspace administrative tasks that Google Workspace administrators will find themselves performing in day-to-day Google Workspace operations.

 Explore our new Google Workspace Security Features!